efung/gnufmuffin.com/colophon.md

 and archives (`/2014/08/`) can't be redirected.
     6. Even though the classic template is required to add the `<meta>` fields and to provide redirection, the mobile version in the upgraded template interferes with redirection.
-That is, Blogger generates appends a `?m=1` query when the user agent is detected to be mobile.
+That is, Blogger appends a `?m=1` query when the user agent is detected to be mobile.
 To disable this, you need to switch to the upgraded template, disable the mobile version, then switch back to classic.